-The Araucaria moist forests ecoregion spans the mountainous areas of southern Atlantic Brazil and extends into northeastern Argentina.
+The Araucaria moist forests ecoregion spans the mountainous areas of Southern Atlantic Brazil and extends into northeastern Argentina.
 It is a coniferous forest ecoregion of the Atlantic Forest biome.

-The Caatinga of Brazil is the largest dry forest region in South America and also one of the richest dry forests in the world, providing a habitat for an array of flora and fauna species.
-It is home to 26 million people and over 2000 species of plants and animals.
+The Caatinga of Brazil is the largest dry forest region in South America and one of the world's richest dry forests, providing a habitat for an array of flora and fauna species.
+It is home to 26 million people and over 2,000 species of plants and animals.

-Situated primarily in southeastern Venezuela, the Guianan Highlands moist forest ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
+Situated primarily in southeastern Venezuela, the Guianan Highlands moist forests ecoregion is distinct from other ecoregions in Amazonia due to its montane physiography.
 It hosts vast expanses of tall primary rainforests and open, semi-treeless savannas interrupted by gallery forests.

 The Pantanal is a natural region encompassing the world's largest tropical wetland.
-This gigantic seasonal floodplain lies mainly within the Brazilian states of Mato Grosso and Mato Grosso do Sul.
+This gigantic seasonal floodplain lies mainly within Mato Grosso, and Mato Grosso do Sul in the Center-West Region of Brazil.
 However, small portions extend into northeastern Paraguay and southeastern Bolivia.